cebel/pyctd/docs/source/index.rst

 and funded by the `IMI <https://www.imi.europa.eu/>`_ (INNOVATIVE MEDICINES INITIATIVE) projects `AETIONOMY <http://www.aetionomy.eu/>`_  and `PHAGO <https://www.imi.europa.eu/content/phago>`_.
-The aim of both projects is the identification of mechanisms in Alzhiemer's and Parkinson's disease for drug development through creation and analysis of complex biological `BEL <http://openbel.org/>`_ networks.
+The aim of both projects is the identification of mechanisms in Alzheimer's and Parkinson's disease for drug development through creation and analysis of complex biological `BEL <http://openbel.org/>`_ networks.

 Indices and Tables